Bira/octopus-carnival/_drafts/devils/succubus.md

-Going by the difficulty table, that's considered a Hard check for Level 15 characters, meaning a level 15 character with both high Wisdom and Insight training will pass this around 50% of the time.
-Level-appropriate PCs will find it even harder to spot a succubus in disguise unless they spend a lot of effort maximizing their Insight checks.
+Going by the difficulty table, that's considered a Hard check for Level 15 characters, meaning a level 15 character with both high Wisdom and Insight training but no further Insight min-maxing will pass this around 50% of the time.
+Level-appropriate PCs will find it even harder to spot a succubus in disguise unless they spend a lot of effort on that min-maxing.

 The succubus' basic melee attack is a Reach 1 Corrupting Touch which which does untyped damage and is otherwise uninteresting.
 The real beauty is in its other attacks.
 There's a straight-up Dominate attack that targets Will at range 5, and dominates for a turn on a hit.
-Dominated targets act under the direction of the dominator, but also count as dazed (as they're trying to fight the mind control).
+Dominated targets act under the direction of the dominator, but also count as dazed.

 Then there's the infamous Charming Kiss, which is more insidious.
 It's reach 1 and targets Will.
 A hit means the target can't attack the succubus, and will